psu13/mutable-hakyll/draft/the-problem-with-measurement.md

 interferometer.
 But, people have done this experiment with [actual nano-sized slits as well](https://aapt.scitation.org/doi/10.1119/1.2757621).
 The last paper is behind a paywall ... but you should be able to find the PDF on the Internet if you try hard.

-As a side note, you can also see this behavior when doing this experiment with beams of light.
-Light comes in waves, but also in photons.
-This is the origin of the popular catch phrase in quantum physics: "wave-particle duality" ... but you have to be careful about taking this phrase too literally.
-As we mentioned above, wave functions do not live in any sort of _physical_ space.
-Instead they are things that we are interpreting as telling us about the probability of other things happening in particular areas in space, which is a rather different thing.

 Using the wave function formalism above, we can come up with a simple-minded explanation for this interference behavior without a lot of math.
 Let's say that the wave function